yoo2001818/yage/doc/201206_PIPELINE.md

 However, this means that the actual "shader" object and pipeline shader is separated - we need to manage internal shader instances, which is derived from shader, created by the pipeline.

+Therefore, we need to distinguish them; The Shader object is created by the game and passed to the pipeline.
+The pipeline will create "GLShader" object according to the spec of Shader and the pipeline.

+This means that we have to propagate updates to the render object.
+Since multiple render systems can exist on single engine, the Shader object shouldn't contain any info about the renderer.
+Instead, the Shader object uses version or UUID to identify itself.

+The renderer object simply passes everything to the pipeline object - Since the entire rendering pipeline must be handled by pipeline object, the renderer simply helps the allocation of WebGL related buffers.

+Therefore, this would kind of resemble cached propagation - Could this utilize functional programming?